Tritounet1/Tritounet1/README.md

 Hello 👋

 I’m Tristan!
-I’m a french student at the IUT of La Rochelle.
+I’m a French full-stack developer.

 Want to know more about me?
 Take a look [right here](https://tritounet.fr)!